Beef Shinwari Karahi

 Garnishing for Flavor and Aesthetics

-Garnishing is an important part of presenting any dish, and beef shinwari karahi is no exception.
+Garnishing is an important part of presenting any dish, and this karahi is no exception.
 A sprinkle of fresh coriander leaves on top of the karahi not only adds color to your dish but also enhances its flavor.

 Coriander has a unique aroma that can add freshness to any spicy meal.